 Our audit committee is primarily responsible for overseeing our risk management processes on behalf of the full Board.
 The audit committee receives reports from management at least quarterly regarding our assessment of risks.
 In addition, the audit committee reports regularly to the full Board, which also considers our risk profile.
 The audit committee and the full Board focus on the most significant risks we face and our general risk management strategies.
-While the Board oversees our risk management, management is responsible for day-to-day risk management processes.
+While the Board oversees our risk management, our management team is responsible for day-to-day risk management processes.
 Our Board expects management to consider risk and risk management in each business decision, to proactively develop and monitor risk management strategies and processes for day-to-day activities and to effectively implement risk management strategies adopted by the audit committee and the Board.
-We believe this division of responsibilities is the most effective approach for addressing the risks we face.
+We believe this division of responsibilities is the most effective approach for addressing the risks we face and that our Board leadership structure, which also emphasizes the independence of the Board in its oversight of its business and affairs, supports this approach.